top of page

 when we truly hear what others are saying it enables us to empathise and respond in the most appropriate way.
 This means giving our full attention to the other person and developing empathy – trying to really think about and understand the emotions behind the words.

-Try to imagine the view point of the other person; it can be really helpful to seek out diverse viewpoints and try to imagine and understand the emotional experience behind them.
+Try to imagine the viewpoint of the other person; it can be really helpful to seek out diverse viewpoints and try to imagine and understand the emotional experience behind them.
 As well as helping with developing your emotional intelligence, this will also enhance and strengthen your relationships.

 The effective management of mental load is intimately connected to emotional intelligence, just as that wet weather gear helps protect us when we’re out in the storm then emotional intelligence shields us from the storms that can brew within us.